XtinaJohnson/largest_prod_grid_docs/docs/source/impl.rst

 .. py:function:: get_col_products(table)

-   Given a multidimensional array, turns each column into a list and give it to the get_products function.
+   Given a multidimensional array, turns each column into a list and gives it to the get_products function.
 Adds the returned list of products to a list.
 Returns the complete list of column products.

    :param table: A multidimensional array.
    :type table: numpy.ndarray